 Schedule formats

-• Cron — standard 5-field expression (*/5 * * * *).
-UI shows the next 5 runs as you type.
+• Cron — standard 5-field expression (*/5 * * * *), interpreted in the monitor's timezone.

 Alerts & channels